day8/re-frame/docs/FAQs/laggy-input.md

   6. BUT if the user immediaetly types another character, the state dispatched will be `State A + new character`.
 The prevous character typed, which caused A -> B, is now lost.

-Bottom line: with very fast typing, characters can get dropped.
+Bottom line: with very fast typing, characters can get dropped just before annimation-frames.

 There are three solutions: